 The use of Suprecur (LHRHa) together with dopamine antagonist (Motilium®) successfully induced ovulation in C. gariepinus broodfish.
 The addition of dopamine antagonist successfully increased fertilization rates.
 However, the obtained results clearly indicated an overall superiority of using 50 µg/kg of Suprecur® together with 5mg/kg of Motilium® to induce spawning with regard to the recorded high hatchability percentage.
 With effective management, survival rate can be increased.

-7.0 RECOMMENDATION

 Suprecur® can be used to induce C. gariepinus at a dose between 40 µg/kg and 50 µg/kg with co-administration of a dopamine antagonist: Motilium® at 5mg/kg body weight.
 Reduction of dosage below 40 µg/kg is not advisable in order to optimize fry production.

 COMPETING INTERESTS DISCLAIMER: